header pic header text

 How to form an effective question or request:

-This is not a general purpose search engine... this is a resource for spiritual advice and spiritual counseling based solely on the teachings of Hazrat Inayat Khan.
+This is not a general purpose search engine... this is a resource for spiritual advice and study of the teachings of Hazrat Inayat Khan.

 Your question should describe a topic which you would like to learn more about in order to be of greater service and/or lead a more fulfilling and beneficial life.